liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 2. Give your data source a name, such as *Liferay Data Source*.
 The JNDI name should be `jdbc/LiferayPool`.

 3. Choose the type of database and click *Next*.
-From the screen shot, you can see that we have chosen MySQL.
-The database driver class should be chosen for you automatically.
+From the screenshot, you can see that we have chosen MySQL.
+The database driver class is selected automatically.

 ![Figure 11.57: Creating a data source in WebLogic 10.3](../../images/02-creating-a-data-source-in-weblogic.png)

 4. Click *Next* three times.
 You should be on the *Connection Properties* screen.
 Enter the database name, the host name, the port, the database user name, and the password.
-WebLogic will use this information to construct the appropriate JDBC URL to connect to your database.
+WebLogic uses this information to construct the appropriate JDBC URL to connect to your database.
 Click *Next*.

-5. WebLogic will now confirm with you the information that it gathered.
-For MySQL, some additional parameters need to be added to the URL.
+5. WebLogic next confirms the information you provided.
+For MySQL, some additional parameters must be added to the URL.
 Modify the JDBC URL so that it has the proper parameters.
-If you have been following the defaults we have been using so far, you would use *lportal*, *localhost*, *root*, and no password as the values.
+Provide your database name, host name, user name, and password as the values.
 Click *Next*.

 6. Click *Test Configuration* to make sure WebLogic can connect to your database successfully.
-If it does, click *Finish*.
+When it does, click *Finish*.

 7. You will be back to the list of data sources.
 Notice that your new data source has no value in the *Target* column.
 Click on your data source to edit it.

 8. Click the *Targets* tab and check off the server instance(s) to which you wish to deploy your data source.
 Then click *Save*.

-If you thought that was easy, wait until you see how easy it is to configure a mail session in WebLogic.
+Next, let's configure a mail session in WebLogic.

 ##### Mail Configuration